 Taste: vanilla buttercream frosting, lemon peel, herbal tea, ginger, light musty oak, hints of pineapple cake

-Now if you think this is the part where I justify the purchase of Russell’s Reserve 6-year Rye, you’d be wrong.
-Sure, it’s not priced inappropriately, but here’s the issue for me … it fills a niche that I just don’t need.
-I’m either looking for an everyday whiskey that works neat and holds up to icy cocktails (WT 101 Rye), or a nice full-flavored sipper for relaxing evenings (RR Single Barrel Rye).
-Russell’s 6-year Rye, while a nice whiskey, falls a little short on those tasks.
+Now, if you think this is the part where I justify the purchase of Russell’s Reserve Six-Year Rye, you’d be wrong (sort of).
+Sure, it’s not priced inappropriately but here’s the issue for me: it fills a niche I just don’t need.
+I’m either looking for an everyday whiskey that works neat and holds up to icy cocktails (Wild Turkey 101 Rye), or a nice full-flavored sipper for relaxing evenings (Russell’s Reserve Single Barrel Rye).
+Russell’s Six-Year Rye, while a nice whiskey, falls a little short on those tasks.
 It’s a tasty pour, no doubt.
-I could easily see this fitting perfectly in someone’s wheelhouse, just not mine.
-All said and done, I’m giving this one a borderline B/B-.
-For the most it comes across as a solid B-grade rye whiskey, but at the same time (and in my honest opinion) it also seems like a half-measure.
+I could easily see this fitting perfectly in someone’s weekly rotation, just not mine.